agentzh/code2ebook/README.md

 * When a tag has multiple targets, only the first one is picked up (in the future, we may provide a middle page listing all the targets for the user to choose, just as in the [LXR Cross Referencer](http://sourceforge.net/projects/lxr/)).
+* The default `ctags` program on Mac OS X is not [Exuberant ctags](http://ctags.sourceforge.net/), and thus not supported at all.
+You can install the right `ctags` utility via [Homebrew](http://brew.sh/), for example.

 [Back to TOC](#table-of-contents)